PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: Experiments

 \subsection{Compared Methods}

-We compare our model with the following baselines:\\ \textbf{Transformer} \cite{DBLP:conf/nips/VaswaniSPUJGKP17}.
-We use a standard Transformer model, which is trained from scratch by a negative likelihood objective. \\ \textbf{Multi-TRS} \cite{DBLP:journals/corr/abs-1811-00207}.
-Multi-TRS is a multitask Transformer trained on an additional learning objective predicting the target emotion.\\ \textbf{MoEL} \cite{DBLP:conf/emnlp/LinMSXF19}.
-MoEL models the distribution of emotion and assigns it to multiple Transformer decoders to softly combine their output.\\ \textbf{BlenderBot-Joint} \cite{DBLP:conf/acl/LiuZDSLYJH20}.
-BlenderBot-Joint is built on a pre-trained dialogue model, BlenderBot.
-It generates a strategy token and attaches it to the head of response to make the desired response.\\ \textbf{MISC} \cite{DBLP:conf/acl/TuLC0W022}.
-MISC is also built on BlenderBot.
-It infers the user's fine-grained emotional status using COMET \cite{bosselut-etal-2019-comet}, and responds skillfully by a mixture of strategy.
+Since our main purpose is to explore the ESC task under the setting of no external knowledge, we place emphasis on those baselines that do not require any external knowledge.
+We compare our model with the following baselines, also including a model using external knowledge: \begin{enumerate} \item \textbf{Transformer} \cite{DBLP:conf/nips/VaswaniSPUJGKP17}.
+We use a standard Transformer model, which is trained from scratch by a negative likelihood objective. \item \textbf{Multi-TRS} \cite{DBLP:journals/corr/abs-1811-00207}.
+Multi-TRS is a multitask Transformer trained with an additional learning objective of predicting the target emotion. \item \textbf{MoEL} \cite{DBLP:conf/emnlp/LinMSXF19}.
+MoEL models the distribution of emotion and assigns it to multiple Transformer decoders to softly combine their output. \item \textbf{BlenderBot-Joint} \cite{DBLP:conf/acl/LiuZDSLYJH20}.
+BlenderBot-Joint is built on a pre-trained dialogue model, BlenderBot \cite{roller2021recipes}.
+It generates a strategy token and attaches it to the head of response to guide the desired response. \item \textbf{MISC} \cite{DBLP:conf/acl/TuLC0W022}.
+MISC is also built on BlenderBot but requires external knowledge.
+It injects external knowledge by inferring the user's fine-grained emotional status using COMET \cite{bosselut-etal-2019-comet}.
+When generating, they first predict a probability distribution of strategy and use it to obtain a weighted average representation of strategy for guiding generation. \end{enumerate}

 Note that Multi-TRS and MoEL require the emotion label of seeker for training, so we use the conversation-level emotion label provided in ESConv dataset to train them.
 For a fair comparison, we apply the same hyperparameters for all baselines.
 The detail of implementation is illustrated in Appendix \ref{app:implementation}